Anushka1431/Atlan_Customer_Support_CoPilot/README.md

 ## 🛠 Tech Stack

-The system leverages modern AI and web technologies including Python with FastAPI and MCP Server for the backend, Streamlit for the frontend interface, HuggingFace Transformers and LLaMA for AI processing, ChromaDB for vector storage, and OpenAI Whisper for speech processing capabilities.
+The system leverages modern AI and web technologies including Python with FastAPI and MCP Server for the backend, Streamlit for the frontend interface, HuggingFace Transformers and LLaMA for AI processing, ChromaDB for vector storage.

-## 📄 License

-MIT License.
-See LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub or contact the development team.